keptn/keptn.github.io/content/docs/develop/how_to/manage/project/index.md

   keptn create project PROJECTNAME --shipyard=FILEPATH
   ```

 * **Option B:** Create a project **with** a Git upstream:
   ```console
   keptn create project PROJECTNAME --shipyard=FILEPATH --git-user=GIT_USER --git-token=GIT_TOKEN --git-remote-url=GIT_REMOTE_URL
   ```

 ## Delete a project

-* To delete a project, use the [keptn delete project](.../../../reference/cli/commands/keptn_delete_project) command:
+To delete a Keptn project, the [keptn delete project](../../reference/cli/commands/keptn_delete_project) command is provided:
   ```console
   keptn delete project PROJECTNAME
   ```

 **Note:** If a Git upstream is configured for this project, the referenced repository or project will not be deleted.
 Besides, deployed services are also not deleted by this command.
 To clean-up all resources created by Keptn, please follow the information displayed here: [Helm - Clean-up after deleting a project](../../reference/helm/#clean-up-after-deleting-a-project)

 ## Update a project